belcour/blog/_drafts/2016-01-01-covariance-tracing.markdown

 <object type="image/svg+xml" data="{{ site.url | append: site.baseurl }}/data/svg/cov_brdf.svg" width="600px" id="draw_cov_brdf-cv" style="position:absolute;top:0px;left:0px;"></object></div><br />
 <div style="width:600px;"><em><a name="figure3">Fig.3 -</a> The BRDF operator.
 In this case, we use as input a tight Gaussian cone light.
 The light's cone is blurred by the BRDF.</em></div>
 </center><br />

+<strong>The curvature operator</strong>.
+So far we have expressed how to trace the covariance of local radiance when light is reflected by planar objects.
+To incorporate the the local variation of the object's surface into covariance tracing, we will enable to project the local radiance from the tangent plane to a first order approximation of the surface using its curvature.

+      function curvature(k) {
+         op = { 1, k;
+                0, 1};
+         cov = op' * cov * op;
+      }

 <script src="{{ site.url | append: site.baseurl }}/javascripts/draw_cov_brdf.js" type="text/javascript"></script>
 <script id="raytracer2d-fs"  type="x-shader/x-fragment">{% include shaders/raytracer2d.fs %}</script>